Wolven531/SimpleLeagueCompare/README.md

   * `127.0.0.1            simpleleaguecompare` (whitespaces are ignored)
   * Making changes to the hosts file requires admin access
   * Afterward, you can use the running app at [simpleleaguecompare:3000](http://simpleleaguecompare:3000)
+* You will need to add this extension to Chrome: [extension link](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en)
+  * Afterward, open the app in Chrome, click on the extension icon, then click the big "C" w/ dots by it to enable the extension on the page
+  * This is necessary for fetch to work if running the app locally due to CORS in Chrome being unhappy about the lack of Access Control header in Riot's API responses

 ### IDs